bateller/martinfitzpatrick.name/content/pathomx/pathomx-v3.0.0rc2.md

 The final release candidate for Pathomx v3.0.0 is available for both [Mac](http://download.pathomx.org/Pathomx-3.0.0rc2.dmg) and
 [Windows](http://download.pathomx.org/Pathomx-3.0.0rc1.exe).
 This latest version features the new IPython backend providing parallel processing (via IPython `ipcluster` support), numerous bugfixes and improvements to the UI and figure outputs.
 While a development version it is considered stable enough for regular use.

-It'd be great if current users of Pathomx could download and test with your own hardware and data, see how it holds up and then [report any problems](https://github.com/pathomx/pathomx/issues)!
+If you're a current user of Pathomx, please download and test with your own hardware and data, see how it holds up and then [report any problems](https://github.com/pathomx/pathomx/issues)!

 <!-- PELICAN_END_SUMMARY -->